-It will take a backup each hour for the last 24 hours.
-Assuming your backup drive is connected and available.
+Your Mac will take hourly backups – a backup each hour for the last 24 hours.
+This assumes you’ve plugged your backup drive in and it’s working.

-Time Machine will keep a daily backup for a month.
+Time Machine will keep a daily backups for a month.

 And weekly backup until your backup drive runs out of space.

 Then Time Machine deletes your oldest backup.
-This creates space on your external drive to make way for the latest backups.
+This creates space on your backup drive to make way for the latest backups.